section-engineering-education/engineering-education/content/articles/creating-a-shopping-cart-api/index.md

 6. Name -> cart
 7. Description -> it is for you to explain briefly what your project is about but for this guide, we will leave it blank.
 8. Dependencies -> Search for the following in the search bar and add them to your dependencies for this project:
-  - Lombok ->  Lombok is a Java library that is used to limit/eliminate the boilerplate code and save development time.
+- Lombok -> Lombok is a Java library that is used to eliminate boilerplate code and save development time.
 It does so by utilizing a few annotations.
 Notwithstanding it, Lombok additionally builds the clarity of the source code and saves space.
 Lombok gives a bunch of annotations to make our coding life simpler.
 The following annotations are provided by Lombok: `@ToString`, `@Getter`, `@Setter`, `@EqualsAndHashCode`, `@NoArgsConstructor`, `@AllArgsConstructor`, `@RequiredArgsConstructor`, and `@Data`.
 For the sake of this tutorial, we will focus on `@Data`.
 This annotation comprises a couple of other annotations that help you save time.
-It's like a collection of all of the other annotations except @NoArgsConstructor and @AllArgsConstructor.
+It's like a collection of all of the other annotations except `@NoArgsConstructor` and `@AllArgsConstructor`.
 - Spring web -> A necessity when building a web app
 - Devtools-> For automatic reloading
 - Packaging -> Jar
 - Java -> the Java version of your choice but preferably the default version of 11
 ### Creating your entities/models
 Here you create the entities that will map to the database or the data structure of your choice.
 Before we view the code for creating our entities let's view what the structure of the entire application will look like:

 ![Package Structure](shopping_application.JPG)

 Here you can see the various classes in the package: